pstackebrandt/deploy-fw-dependent/README.md

 - **`--self-contained`** - Specifies that the app should be published as a self-contained deployment.

 This command builds and publishes the app as a self-contained deployment for 64-bit Windows to the `MyWebApp/publish-scd-win64` directory.

+For the Linux self-contained deployment command:

+- **`-r linux-x64`** - Specifies that the app should be published for 64-bit Linux.
+- **`-o publish-scd-linux64`** - Specifies the output directory for the published app.

+This command builds and publishes the app as a self-contained deployment for 64-bit Linux to the `MyWebApp/publish-scd-linux64` directory.

 ## What's Framework-Dependent Deployment?